-All work can be carried out using the tools normally available in a good workshop.
-However, it is advisable to have a kit of special tools $(1 \div 5)$ which are already part of a set (Code no. 82180040/2) or which can be made following the instructions given in chapter 8.3.
+All work can be carried out using the tools normally available from a good workshop.
+However, it is advisable to have a set of special tools $(1 \div 5)$.

-These tools $(1 \div 5)$ are to be used where there is the symbol "#" in this text.
+These tools $(1 \div 5)$ are to be used whenever is given in this text.